All In: Comedy About Love: Production

 In September 2024, it was announced that John Mulaney would be starring in a comedic show entitled All In: Comedy About Love written by Simon Rich.
 The show would feature a rotating cast of four actors for 10 weeks with performances starting December 11, 2024.
 The original cast consisted of Mulaney, Renee Elise Goldsberry, Fred Armisen, and Richard Kind.
 Chloe Fineman was added, replacing Goldsberry as part of the original cast.
 On September 23, 2024, the rotating cast was announced as being Lin-Manuel Miranda, Nick Kroll, Andrew Rannells, Jimmy Fallon, Aidy Bryant, David Cross, Tim Meadows, and Hank Azaria.
 On October 1, 2024, Annaleigh Ashford was announced as joining the cast.

 The show also included songs from the indie pop band the Magnetic Fields from their album 69 Love Songs.
 The show was described as featuring a series of humorous stories about dating, heartbreak, marriage and more, adapted from short stories by Rich that had previously appeared in The New Yorker.
 The press release said: "Sometimes they will play pirates, sometimes they will play dogs, and there's one where we make them talk in British accents.
 But even though the show's kind of all over the place, it's meant to tell one simple story: that the most important part of life is who we share it with."
 Alex Timbers was announced as the shows director with Lorne Michaels producing.

+In early 2025, it was announced that All In had recouped its Broadway capitalization, and that the creative team would create a companion piece for the 2025-26 Broadway season.
+All Out: Comedy About Ambition, the sequel production, ran from December 12, 2025 to March 8, 2025.